kartikluke/invoicefalcon.com/_posts/2019-11-14-invoice-email-language.md

 <br/>
 **<u>Send Invoice based on customer's language</u>**
 <br/>
 Your Shopify order information also includes the language and region of your customer.
-Enable this option, if you want Invoice Printer Pro to automatically detect, and send the invoice based on your customer's language.
+Enable this option, if you want Invoice Falcon to automatically detect, and send the invoice based on your customer's language.

 (1) This option is supported only for the languages supported by our application.